NoNoTheGoat/3D-Text-With-Blip/readme.md

 # 3D Text With Blips

+# MAKE SURE TO GET THE LATEST RELEASE
 This script adds 3D Text to any location you would like.
 ___________________________________________________
 ## How To Change 3d Text;